feroult/yawp/README.md

 You create your POJOs and **YAWP!**

-From a single class annotation, you have a REST API for persistence and query it's data.
-YAWP! provides a fluent API both in Java and Javascript, so you write your client side code in the same way that you write your server side code.
+From a single class annotation, YAWP! provides a full REST url schema with fluent progamatic client APIs in Java and Javascript, so you write your client side code the same way you write your server side code.

-YAWP! also provides a convenient way to write your server side business logic through Actions, and Hooks Transformers.
+YAWP! also provides a convenient way to write your custom server side business logic through Actions, and Hooks Transformers.
 Time to see it in action:

 ```java
 @Endpoint(path = "/products")